My child was born deaf

 Could a cochlear implant help my child?

-If your child has severe to profound hearing loss and isn’t benefitting from hearing aids, then a cochlear implant could be an effective solution.
+If your child has severe to profound hearing loss and isn’t benefiting from hearing aids, then a cochlear implant could be an effective solution.
 You may realise your child doesn’t react to loud sounds or can’t detect where a sound is coming from.
 This could be the case even when they’re wearing hearing aids.
 Your baby’s babbling may not be developing into understandable speech.
 Perhaps your child avoids playing with other children or is falling behind with their speech and language developmental milestones.
 If you’ve noticed these or any other warning signs, make an appointment with an audiologist or health professional immediately.
 Candidacy depends on a variety of factors, and only the professionals can say for sure whether a cochlear implant can help your child.

 Every moment matters